 At its peak, there were over 10,000 tweets per minute about #TheDress- and clearly, most brands made sure they weren’t going to miss out.

 One of the best tweets was from Adobe, who used their product to stay relevant to the conversation and end the debate once and for all.

 Still, it’s important to make sure your team is on the pulse- not every trend will be as in your face and ubiquitous as the ones mentioned above.
 Other methods include following websites that track viral content such as Buzzfeed, BoredPanda, Reddit, Ranker, Uproxx, and much more.

 Should My Business Tweet About This Topic?

+So how do companies use social media to advertise while still aligning with their target audience?
 When you have found a trend you’d like to comment on, make sure you ask yourself a few questions first.